test-organisation-bridzinppp/ai-project/README.md

-# ai-project
+# Test AI project
-Test ai project
+This is test project.